orellazri/renderkit/README.md

 ## Usage

+To use Render Kit, you have multiple options:

-Download the latest release from the [releases page](https://github.com/orellazri/renderkit/releases) or use the `reaperberri/renderkit` Docker image.
+1. **Download the latest release binary**:

+   - Visit the [releases page](https://github.com/orellazri/renderkit/releases) and download the latest binary for your operating system.
+It's recommended to move the binary to a directory in your `PATH` to make it easier to run such as `/usr/local/bin`.

+1. **Install via Go**:

+   - Ensure that you have Go installed on your machine.
+   - Run the following command:
+     ```bash
+     go install github.com/orellazri/renderkit@latest
+     ```

+1. **Run the Docker image**:

+   - If you prefer using Docker, you can run the `reaperberri/renderkit` Docker image.
+   - Make sure you have Docker installed on your machine.
+   - Run the following command:
+     ```bash
+     docker run --rm reaperberri/renderkit <args>
+     ```

-Run the `renderkit` command with the following arguments as either command-line flags, or as a YAML configuration file passed with `--config`.
+You need to run the `renderkit` command with the following arguments as either command-line flags, or as a YAML configuration file passed via `--config`.

 | Name                   | Description                                                                    | Type   |
 | ---------------------- | ------------------------------------------------------------------------------ | ------ |